sinedied/articles/articles/angular/ng-lite/ng-lite-2.md

 Because we're using Angular [standalone components](https://angular.io/guide/standalone-components) in this project, we need to explicitely imports the components and Angular features we want to use in every component of our app.

-#### What
+#### What's an Angular component?

-Now let's move back to `src/app/task-list.component.ts` and take a moment to look at how a component is defined with Angular:
+Let's move back to `src/app/task-list.component.ts` and take a moment to look at how a component is defined with Angular:

 ```typescript
 @Component({